Building a Strong Collaborative Atmosphere for Everyone at Your IEP Meeting

 Leadership & Collaboration | June 6, 2021

 I’m continuing my series on IEPs (and how much we love or don’t love them).
-Today, I focus on collaborating and want to talk a bit about perspectives.
+Today, I focus on building a collaborative atmosphere at an IEP Meeting and want to talk a bit about perspectives.
 To start off the episode, I read a social narrative written for the IEP team, then cover what to avoid from the family’s point of view and how to make them feel comfortable during the meeting.

 1:03 – The perspective everyone is meant to bring into the IEP meeting